Disclaimer

 - Relational Layer Is Not Native: BI teams used to relational databases (with stored procedures, views, etc.) face a steep transition to Spark SQL or file-based logic like Parquet or Delta.

 - Performance Gaps: While improving rapidly, Lakehouses can still lag behind MPP warehouses in advanced query planning, indexing, and fine-grained access control.
-They can be more slow today, but they are quickly catching up 🏃 !
+They can be more slower today, but they are quickly catching up 🏃 !

 And in real-life ?